aliguori/qidl/qc.md

 *thr* register is not saved yet we have not marked it immutable or derived.

-The *thr* register is a temporary holding register that the next character to transmit is placed in while we want for the next baud cycle.
+The *thr* register is a temporary holding register that the next character to transmit is placed in while we wait for the next baud cycle.
 In QEMU, we emulate a very fast baud rate regardless of what guest programs.
 This means that the contents of the *thr* register only matter for a very small period of time (measured in microseconds).